brucezztong/ZZTong-Prefabs/README.txt

 when generating a new world using the 7D2D built-in Random World Generator.
 Of course, it is up the the RWG to determine if, when, and where to place things.

-As of ZZ009, this modlet changes the configuration of rwgmixer.xml to put more Tiles into play for increased variety.

-Also, it changes Cities to be ringed by Residential rather than Rural content.
+This modlet changes Cities to be ringed by Residential or Rural content and Towns are ringed by Rural.
-This way, Country Towns are surrounded by Farms, but Cities are surrounded by Houses.
 If you don't like that, then change the rwgmixer.xml file in this modlet.
-This change to cities will be removed from this modlet with A21 because it has been picked up as a feature in A21's RWG.
-How cool!

 TERAGON:

+As of the time of this writing, Teragon for A21 is not yet available.
+If you're trying to use an A20 version of Teragon, I can only say good luck.
+I have not attempted to mix versions.

 Support for Teragon is current as of the release date, but since Teragon is undergoing active development you may find that my support becomes out-of-date.